 The (Faculty) Appointment, Salary, Promotion, and Tenure (or ASPT) system at Illinois State University prescribes policies and procedures related to probationary and tenured faculty members at the University.
 The system is intended to appoint, reward, and retain a highly competent faculty through a democratic system that involves faculty in the evaluation of professional competence.
 ASPT policies applicable to probationary and tenured faculty in all academic units at the University are set forth in the Faculty Appointment, Salary, Promotion, and Tenure Policies document, effective January 1, 2017 (see ASPT 2017 below).
-The university ASPT document is supplemented by policies on the college and department/school levels.
-The ASPT system at Illinois State is administered by a tiered set of committees elected by tenure-line faculty members.
-Committees are described below.
-See ASPT 2017 for more information about each.
+The university ASPT document is supplemented by policies on the college and department/school levels (use the link in the navigation bar to the left to access them).

 Faculty Appointment, Salary, Promotion, and Tenure Policies

 Approved by Faculty Caucus, Spring Semester 2016

 Amendment 1 of 1:

 Salary increments related to promotion

 The ASPT system at Illinois State University is administered by a tiered set of committees elected by tenure-line faculty members.
 Committees are described below.
 See ASPT 2017 linked above for more information about each committee.

 University Review Committee (URC)

 URC is a university-wide committee charged with recommending ASPT policies to the Faculty Caucus of the Academic Senate, reviewing and approving college-level ASPT standards, considering department/school ASPT policies upon request, and rendering interpretations of university-wide ASPT policies.
 Use the link at the left to access minutes of URC meetings.
 Also see committee membership.